L-Cafe/L-Cafe.github.io/_posts/2019-03-03-kuya-1-writeup.markdown

 ### Bruteforcing 7z password

 It's an encrypted 7z file to which we don't have the password.
-Let's crack it using https://github.com/koboi137/john/blob/master/7z2john.pl
+[Let's crack it](https://github.com/koboi137/john/blob/master/7z2john.pl).

 ```